alrojo/EEG_DauwelsLab/README.md

 ### Making predictions

 #### Get test set
-Since we needed to do the training with no access to test set, the test

-### Making predictions
 Now given the test dataset (you can enquire Justin Dauwels at jdauwels at ntu.edu.sg for access).

 Place the test data in the following folder `$PATH_TO_DIR/EEG_Dauwelslab/data/csv/test/`